Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/data/graphs/RPM_as_a_function_of_PWM/README.md

+# Conditions for the measurements

-# Measurements used in csv_data:
+## Measurements used in csv_data:
 motor_data_8screws_8bolts_evenly_distributed.csv
 motor_data_no_load.csv

-# Voltage from the DC Power Supply: 13.613V
+## Voltage from the DC Power Supply: 13.613V
 Maximum electric current from the DC Power Supply: 1A Maximum voltage measured at the DC Motor: 12V